Welcome to Stabilis Recipes giving you direction in every way.Get in touch

 Improve Cardiovascular Health

-A healthful diet helps lower your risk of cardiovascular disease.
+A balanced diet helps lower your risk of cardiovascular disease.

 Eat clean to support long-term health — a healthful diet helps lower your risk of cardiovascular disease.
 Fruits and vegetables, for example, come packed with vitamin C, a nutrient that helps maintain the strength of your blood vessels.
 A diet rich in fruits and veggies lowers coronary heart disease risk and also protects against stroke and high blood pressure.
 A clean diet rich in healthful fats — the type found in nuts, avocados and olive oil — lowers harmful cholesterol levels, which also fight cardiovascular disease.
 On the other hand, an unhealthy diet rich in saturated fat increases your blood cholesterol, which threatens your cardiovascular health.

-Eat a clean diet, and you’ll also help fight cancer growth.
+Eat as clean as you can, and you’ll also help fight cancer growth.
 Following a diet rich in processed foods puts you at an increased risk of cancer, and saturated fat, processed meat and fried foods all up your cancer risk.
 On the other hand, a clean diet, rich in fruits and veggies, boosts your intake of phytonutrients and antioxidants, which fight cancer growth.
 Cruciferous veggies — a family that includes broccoli and kale — and tomatoes as especially beneficial.

 Support Mental Health